pberba/pberba.github.io/security/_posts/2025-12-14-decompiling-run-only-applescripts.md

 `NaiveStringAnalyzer` works by finding numeric literals that might be ASCII and converting them into single characters.
-And then we override the rendering of a lists and concatenate all the strings together.
+And then we override the rendering of lists and concatenate all the strings together.

 ### Building a decompiler